j4qfrost/proton-session-dart/README.md

-This is the a partial port of https://github.com/ProtonMail/proton-python-client.git to dart.
+This is the a partial port of https://github.com/ProtonMail/proton-python-client.git.
+You can find its license under COPYING.

 TODO list:
 [] Implement native srp